thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 unmodified.
 An example of a RoT suitable for CCA would be an isolated
 Trusted subsystem responsible for initial measurements, lifecycle state management, identity and attestation services.
+The services that the RoT provides for securitization of the CCA environment are descibed as Hardware-Enforced Security (HES) - see Section B4.1.5 of {{RME}}.

 Realm-World:
 : Realm World, provides a security state and physical address range that provides